AmphoraHealth/diabetia/README.md

 Running
 =======

-The codes under scripts2print and scripts2plot can be run manually using python with commands like `python3 scripts2print/table_one_patients.py`.
-The codes under scripts4ml also can run manually but we strongly recommend to use make to orchestrate the pipelines.
+The scripts under scripts2print and scripts2plot can be executed manually using Python with commands like `python3 scripts2print/table_one_patients.py`.
+Similarly, the scripts under scripts4ml can also be run manually.
+However, we strongly recommend using Make to orchestrate the pipelines for optimal execution.

-## Pipeline verification
+## Running the pipelines

 To check if the pipeline can run under your installation you can run the command:
 `make test`